dappforce/subsocial-parachain/pallets/free-proxy/README.md

 - If so the pallet sets a temporary storage flag so deposit are overridden to zero, and calls `Proxy::add_proxy(....)`.
 - When proxy pallet tries to calculate deposit it will result to zero
-- After proxy is added FreeProxy removes the flag so depoists can be calculated correctly again.
+- After the proxy is added, `FreeProxy` pallet removes the flag so deposits can be calculated correctly again.